 Desexed dogs have more behaviour problems

 The Spain et al. (2004) study cited compared early age with traditional age neutering within a dog shelter.
 The authors indeed found more noise phobias and sexual behaviour in the early desexing group but separation anxiety, roaming behaviour, urination when frightened and relinquishment by owners was less.
 Why was this second finding not mentioned?
-Regardless, the early group were treated and homed very differently, so the authors felt that the behavioral differences likely reflect management differences.
+Regardless, the early group were treated and homed very differently, so the authors felt that the behavioural differences likely reflect management differences.

 Desexed dogs are more likely to have a vaccine reaction.

-This is strange, but true.
-Moore et al. (2005) found neutered dogs were around one third more likely to have a vaccine reaction.
+This is strange but true.
+Moore et al. (2005) found neutered dogs were around one-third more likely to have a vaccine reaction.
 The overall rate was 0.38% of vaccinations.